OpenBankingUK/conformance-suite/docs/discovery.md

 [APIReference schema](https://schema.org/APIReference)

 The `manifest` property is proprietary and contains a reference to a manifest file for custom tests.
-This location can be a https endpoint or a relative location on the local filesystem.
+This location can be a `https://` endpoint or a relative location on the local filesystem defined using the `file://` scheme.

 Non-normative example